Fritz Haarmann: Arrest

 On the night of 22 June, Haarmann was observed by the two undercover officers prowling Hanover's central station.
-He was soon observed arguing with a 15-year-old boy named Karl Fromm, then to approach police and insist they arrest the youth on the charge of travelling upon forged documents.
+He was soon observed arguing with a 15-year-old boy named Karl Fromm, then approaching police and insisting they arrest the youth on the charge of travelling upon forged documents.
 Upon his arrest, Fromm informed police he had been living with Haarmann for four days, and that he had been repeatedly raped by his accuser, sometimes as a knife was held to his throat.
 Haarmann was arrested the following morning and charged with sexual assault.

 Following his arrest, Haarmann's attic apartment at No. 2 Rote Reihe was searched.
-Haarmann had lived in this single room apartment since June 1923.
-The flooring, walls and bedding within the apartment were found to be extensively bloodstained.
+Haarmann had lived in this single-room apartment since June 1923.
+The flooring, walls, and bedding within the apartment were found to be extensively bloodstained.
 Haarmann initially attempted to explain this fact as a by-product of his illegal trading in contraband meat.
 Various acquaintances and former neighbours of Haarmann were also extensively questioned as to his activities.
 Many fellow tenants and neighbours of the various addresses in which Haarmann lived since 1920 commented to detectives about the number of teenage boys they observed visiting his various addresses.
-Moreover, some had seen him leaving his property with concealed sacks, bags or baskets—invariably in the late evening or early morning hours.
+Moreover, some had seen him leaving his property with concealed sacks, bags, or baskets—invariably in the late evening or early morning hours.
 Two former tenants informed police that, in the spring of 1924, they had discreetly followed Haarmann from his apartment and observed him discarding a heavy sack into the Leine River.